Interview with Sri Chinmoy Marathon Team Swimmer - Abhejali

 For those people who maybe haven’t given swimming a go or they want to start pushing themselves and going for longer distances, what would be your advice about going further with swimming?
 Increasing your time from one hour to two hours to three hours or six or twelve to fifteen hours?

 I think one important thing to have a really good technique, like a stroke.
 Because then if you have a good stroke, good form, then you can go forever.
 Then for me, like mentally it’s good to not think about you are going to train for ten hours because then your mind starts revolting and telling you you are crazy, why are you doing this?
 Different things that the mind does to us to discourage us.
 I would just think of going for a few hours and then while I swim I would just go from one feeding to the next.
 I would eat every half an hour so then you have just half an hour to go and then another half an hour.
-For my long swims I would do trainings, maybe six hours on Saturday, six hours on Sunday and what would help would be when you go for the second six hours on Sunday you are sore and you are tired then you don’t really feel so happy to go in the water, especially if the water is cold, but then I would imagine this is my hour number seven, number eight, until twelve.
+For my long swims I would do training, maybe six hours on Saturday, six hours on Sunday and what would help would be when you go for the second six hours on Sunday you are sore and you are tired then you don’t really feel so happy to go in the water, especially if the water is cold, but then I would imagine this is my hour number seven, number eight, until twelve.
 So I would take it as a whole chunk of twelve hours and then it’s like you have done half of it and then I would go downhill, I always like the second half of the race, of the distance, because then it feels like you are already on your way home.
 Somehow like mentally divide it, make it shorter, do different things to quiet your mind which in general is discouraging and trying to tell you that you don’t want to do this, you are too tired, you are too cold and different things to really stop you from doing it.

 Is that when doing back to back training, six hours on Saturday, six hours on a Sunday, you could wake up feeling so sore and tired, what are you tips for recovery?
 How do you make sure that you stay injury free when you are doing endurance training of this length?